dikri/NBABracket2026NoSpoiler/README.md

   - 💤 rest badge when waiting for next opponent
   - 🧹 **SWEPT** stamp + intense flames on 4-0 wins
   - 🐺 **UPSET** stamp + purple glow when underdog wins (seed diff ≥ 3)
+  - 🧹🐺 **Combo**: Both stamps in cross pattern with slam animation + dust particles on underdog sweeps
 - **Conference Champion Badge**: Team logo + title appears when a conference winner is decided
 - **Finals Celebration**: All 5 starters of the champion team appear with fire glow
 - **Mirrored Brackets**: West flows left→right, East flows right→left (like a real TV bracket)